wlg1/wlg1.github.io/notion/expms/Experimental Records/Speculation.md

 - You can find which kernels in a CNN are edge detectors by looking for edge detector patterns.
 Eg) vertical is one side is >x, middle is =x, and right is < x.

 ### Speculations (Guesses)

+Wild Train of Thoughts

+- Patch associations
+    - What does this mean?
+When we patch, we patch components.
+How is association represented in a neural network?
+        - Two features.
+Ablate one and see the effect on the other
+        - How do we check the effect on a feature?

+Wild speculation of hypotheses

+- Do NN transformation find associations like how our mind does it?
+Take conscious personal experiences and use them to guide new ideas

+Wild speculation of modified techniques

+- Instead of ablation of components, ablate associated concepts

+Speculation with logical potential

+-

+Speculation with expm evidence

+-